webqit/webqit-community.docs/oohtml/README.md

 }, 1000);
 ```

-The `<my-collapsible>` component we created in the section above could as well be implemented with Subscript this way.
+The `<my-collapsible>` component we created in the *State API* section above could as well be implemented with Subscript alone this way.

 ```html
 <div id="collapsible" namespace>